ManimCommunity/manim/docs/source/faq/installation.md

   reading a file to be rendered with ManimGL.
-- And if the import reads `from manimlib.imports import *`, or perhaps even `from big_ol_pile_of_manim_imports import *` you are reading a snippet that is supposed to be rendered with a very early version of ManimCairo.
+- And if the import reads `from manimlib.imports import *`, or perhaps even `from big_ol_pile_of_manim_imports import *` you are reading a snippet that is supposed to be rendered with an early, or very early version of ManimCairo, respectively.

 ---